-Application reviewed by Amanda Blick McS travick (City Staff) on November 23, 2021 (Date) Did the applicant meet TA AP policy?
-Yes Na N/A

-Staff comments on final plan:

-This Tenant Assistance Plan exceeds Policy expectations, by offering all eligible tenants financial compensation above the amounts listed in the Policy for both rent and moving expenses.
-A Tenant Relocation Coordinator has been hired and all tenants have been well informed about the process and their rights.
-Many tenants are currently paying below-market rents, and will be receiving additional assistance applying for non-market housing and related programs.
-All eligible tenants have also been offered Right of First Refusal at 10% below market in the new development, as well as Right of First Refusal in an adjacent below-market rental housing complex within the Applicant's portfolio.
+Application reviewed by Amanda Blick McS Stravick (City Staff) on November 23, 2021 (Date) Did the applicant meet T AP policy?
+Yes√ Nd N/A Staff comments on final plan: above the amounts been hired and all t paying below-mark related programs.
+A listed in the Policy enants have been tet rents, and will b All eligible tenants ell as Right of First y for both rent an well informed ab be receiving addit have also been of ons, by offering all eligible tenants financial condition moving expenses.
+A Tenant Relocation Condition the process and their rights.
+Many tenant tional assistance applying for non-market houstfered Right of First Refusal at 10% below market tental housing complex is accent below-market rental housing complex. ordinator has s are currently using and rket in the new